kenderb/kenderb/README.md

 ### Hi there 👋
-:calendar: Every day of my learning. :calendar:
+:calendar: Every day of my learning. :calendar: <br>
+You will find some projects and practices of my day-to-day journey.

 ### My skills
 - **Web Development**